-Figure 3: UAVSAR product workflow.
+Figure 3: The QuakeSim UAVSAR product workflow.
 Product releases from uavsar.jpl.nasa.gov are detected and processed by the Geoprocessing Service, producing value-added entries in the Geospatial Database managed by GeoServer.

 3.4 Task division

-GeoServer provides various GIS core capabilities using Open Geospatial Consortium (OGC; www. opengeospatial.org/standards) standards, including Web Map Service (WMS), Web Feature Service (WFS), Web Coverage Service (WCS) and Web Processing Service (WPS).
+GeoServer provides various GIS core capabilities using Open Geospatial Consortium standards (OGC; www. opengeospatial.org/standards), including Web Map Service (WMS), Web Feature Service (WFS), Web Coverage Service (WCS) and Web Processing Service (WPS).
 QuakeSim has built a web service API layer to extend these generic interfaces to meet the specific needs of on-line QuakeSim/E-DECIDER applications.
-Through the web service layer, web developer can directly access the following functionality as building blocks powered by GeoServer through simple url calls.
+Through the web service layer, web developer can directly access the following functionality as building blocks powered by GeoServer through simple URL calls:

+Displaying thumbnails and high-resolution UAVSAR images on Google Maps and other on-line mapping service.

+Performing spatial queries on various data layers published through GeoServer, such as UAVSAR images, faults system and critical infrastructures.
+Users are able to query data by point, line, polygon and rectangle regions.

+Providing data access in native or other data format, such as KML/KMZ, GeoJSON for different applications.

+Extracting pixel values from UAVSAR Images by location (longitude, latitude); this enables users to investigate line-of-sight displacements through QuakeSim’s InSAR profile tool.

+Generating dynamic web contents for QuakeTables (QuakeSim's data inventory).
+Users can browse through large amount of UAVSAR data and fault collections from QuakeTables’ on-line interface.

 4. Discussion: User experience

-For a typical user exploring the data, say for evidence of an asieismic fault slip, the TOOLS: INSAR PROFILES menu on the QuakeSim page brings up a map with many colorful strips.
-Zooming to the region around California’s Salton Sea (in the far south), the user clicks on one of the strips.
+For a typical user exploring the data, say for evidence of an aseismic fault slip, the TOOLS: INSAR PROFILES menu on the QuakeSim page brings up a map with many colorful strips.
+As a typical application, after zooming to the region around California’s Salton Sea (in the far south), the user clicks on one of the strips.
 Usually a table with perhaps ten interferograms appears at right, showing the pairs of acquisition dates.
-Selecting any one of these results in a zoomed image of that deformation map; the table remains available for rapid browsing of all the strips represented in the table.
-Once the user finds an image of interest, clicking on that image brings up two icons, a red and blue dropper indicating the endpoints of a profile line.
+Selecting any one of these items results in a zoomed image of that deformation map.
+The table remains available for rapid browsing of all the strips represented in the table.
+Once the user finds an image of interest, clicking on that image brings up two icons, a red and a blue dropper indicating the endpoints of a profile line.
 The user moves these to desired endpoints, as the display shows scattered point plots of the deformation (Ground Range Change) and the Topographic Height, based on a public Digital Elevation Map.
 Options at right allow precise positioning of the endpoints (either by Lat/Lon coordinate or by precise azimuth and distance from the first point) and the frequency of sampling (Sampling Distance (meters)).
 The Toggle Fault Display option allows fault traces from a local model to be displayed along with the image.